Tips for Troubleshooting the Target Allocator

 enabled: true

-📝 See the full OpenTelemetryCollector
+...📝 See the full OpenTelemetryCollector resource definition.

 4- Did you configure a ServiceMonitor (or PodMonitor) selector?

-selector, it means that the Target Allocator only looks for ServiceMonitors
+If you configured a ServiceMonitor selector, it means that the Target Allocator only looks for ServiceMonitors having a metadata.label that matches the value in serviceMonitorSelector.

-for your Target Allocator, like in the following example:
+Suppose that you configured a serviceMonitorSelector for your Target Allocator, like in the following example:

 apiVersion: opentelemetry.io/v1beta1